jcasts/sunshine/README.txt

   $ sunshine --rakefile rake/.

-If you open the file, you'll see a variety of tasks that handle deployment, to application start/stop/restart-ing, to health checks.
+If you open the file, you'll see a variety of tasks that handle deployment, to application start/stop/restart-ing, to status checks.
 Most likely, the two tasks you'll need to update are the :app (for instantiation) and the :deploy tasks.

 First off, if you're using rails, you'll probably want to update "task :app" to